l2beat/l2beat/packages/frontend/src/content/zkCatalogDescriptions/scroll.md

 Scroll utilizes the [Halo2](https://zcash.github.io/halo2/index.html) proof system but modified to use KZG commitments instead of IPA commitments.
 The scheme makes use of the alt_bn128’s field.
-The prover code can be found [here](https://github.com/scroll-tech/scroll-prover).
+The prover code can be found [here](https://github.com/scroll-tech/zkevm-circuits/tree/develop/prover).

-The protocol makes use of recursive proof aggregation.
+The protocol makes use of proof aggregation.
 Documentation for the aggregation architecture can be found [here](https://github.com/scroll-tech/zkevm-circuits/tree/develop/aggregator).
 The system doesn’t implement data compression yet.

 The final proof is not wrapped in a different proof system.
 The CRS used is the powersOfTau25_hez_final and the instructions to regenerate the verification keys can be found [here](https://github.com/scroll-tech/scroll-prover#verifier-contract).